 Activity Advent Calendar Ideas

 Our calendar is filled with holiday activities, written on pieces of paper, but you could certainly put small treats in each envelope if you’d like.
-Here are some ideas for activities:
+Here are some ideas for activities, or click here to download the complete list as a printable for your fridge:

 - Look at holiday lights